 While available year round, tuna can be harder to source in the summer, when the fish follow the monsoon season around the Pacific.
 It can be flash grilled, griddled or pan-fried but avoid baking as it will dry out.

-This fish has a great flavour which stands on its own or with any number of flavours – Oriental, Mediterranean, spices and chillies – just avoid creamy sauces as this is an oily fish.
+This fish has a great flavour which stands on its own or with any number of flavours – Oriental, Mediterranean, spices and chillies – just avoid creamy sauces as it's a slightly oilier fish.

 Tuna should be kept below 4ºC up until cooking to avoid histamines developing.